mbj27/Topology-of-adolescent-mental-health/README.md

 6. AHBA gene expression x Psychopathology connectivity PLS (Gene_annotation.ipynb)
 7. Gene Ontology - g:Profiler documentation

+To directly replicate the analysis, access to original ABCD data is required.
+Preprocessing files demonstrate steps necessary to obtain analysis variables from raw data in the 5.1 ABCD release.

-#### To trial main analytical scripts on simulated data
+#### To trial functionality of main analytical scripts on simulated data

-Navigate to /sim, download mock data files and run code files in below order:
+Navigate to /demo, download mock data files and and code scripts, then run code files in below order:

 1. SOM and psychopathology profile development
-     - Training and validaiton of SOM
+     - Training and validation of SOM
      - Clustering and alternative assessment of SOM topology - psychopathology profiles
      - Overlap with diagnostic burden
      - Stability over follow-up time points